Useful Notes / IQ Testing

 Intelligence Quotient scores and Intelligence Quotient testing do not work the way that they are depicted in most fiction.
 Since there are a couple of tropes

 , both dealing with the two most common (and unfortunately flawed) portrayals of these, here's the lowdown on how IQ actually works.

 There is still much debate about what an IQ test actually measures, whether it is actually a good measure of intelligence, a measure of only a part or one type of intelligence, or actually a measure of test taking skills.
 TV assumes that if IQ tests don't measure intelligence 100% accurately, they're at least measuring something basic and unchanging about a person.
 Research suggests not: intelligence seems to change over a person's lifetime, and certain types of training help people boost their IQ.
-Additionally, social and psychological factors can often skew a score: for example, some studies have suggested that African-Americans score better on IQ tests when they think their score is only going to be compared to those of other African-Americans.
+However, it should be noted that this is a shortcoming of the IQ tests used to measure intelligence.
 Lastly, IQ scores have seen something called the Flynn effect

 : a steady rise over the past half-century, slowly but across the board (although possibly now dying out).
 To keep 100 as the mean, the tests themselves have to be made harder.